These homemade gluten-free graham crackers are easy to make and far superior to store bought. And the crumb crust is as

-- If desired, score the sheet of dough into rectangles using a pizza or pastry wheel (or a knife) and a straight edge or ruler.
+- Score the sheet of dough into rectangles using a pizza or pastry wheel (or a knife) and a straight edge or ruler.
 Use the non pointy end of a wooden skewer (or a fork) to poke holes throughout the dough.

-- Bake the graham crackers for 45 minutes, or until golden brown and firm to the touch.
-They will crisp up more upon cooling.
+- Bake the graham crackers for 30-33 minutes, or until lightly browned and slightly puffy.
+They will crisp up upon cooling completely.

 Making the Crust

 - Preheat the oven to 350° F.

 - In the bowl of a food processor, process broken up graham crackers into coarse crumbs.
 Add sugar and 3 tbsp butter and pulse until the texture of wet sand (if it doesn't stick together when pressed between your fingers, add 1 more tablespoon of melted butter and process again).
 Press mixture onto the bottom and up the sides of a pie plate.
 Use something with a flat bottom, such as a measuring cup or a glass, to press the crumbs together.

 - Bake for 10 minutes.
-Allow to cool before filling as per your recipe instructions.
+Allow to cool before filling as per your favorite recipe instructions.